vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 >
 > In our case, we will register secrets to workloads using it.

-## Registering Multiple Secrets
+### Registering Multiple Secrets

-If needed, you can associate more than one secret to a worklad, for this, you'll need to use the `-a` (for "*append*") flag.
+If needed, you can associate more than one secret to a workload, for this, you'll need to use the `-a` (for "*append*") flag.

 ```bash